matthew-carroll/superdeclarative_geometry/README.md

 Ship navigation treats the positive y-axis as a 0° angle and then treats positive angles as running clockwise.

 Each of these situations apply a different orientation when mapping an angle, or a polar coordinate, to a location in Cartesian space.
-This concept of orientation is supported by `superdeclarative_polar_coords` by way of `CartesianOrientation`s.
+This concept of orientation is supported by `superdeclarative_geometry` by way of `CartesianOrientation`s.

 ```dart
 final polarCoord = PolarCoord(100, Angle.fromDegrees(30));